PROBATE LAWYERS – WHAT SHOULD YOU DO WHEN SOMEONE PASSES AWAY WITHOUT A WILL?

 WHAT SHOULD YOU DO WHEN SOMEONE PASSES AWAY WITHOUT A WILL?

 When a person passes away, the estate (property that the deceased had left behind) must be dealt with in accordance with the law.
-This means that the individual responsible for handling the deceased’s assets must apply to the Court before he or she is able to manage or distribute the property.
+This means that the individual responsible for handling the deceased’s assets must apply to the Court before he or she can manage or distribute the property.

 If there was a will